Common Sugar Ants

 Then, drench any outdoor ant mounds by spraying around the opening of the ant mound.
 Once this is done, spray the mound itself until completely saturated.

-Do not allow contact with treated surfaces by people or pets before spray has dried.
+Do not allow contact with treated surfaces by people or pets before the spray has dried.

 Carpenter Ant